Baldwin apple: origin, cultivation & uses

 - In the garden: grafted on low-growing rootstocks and with regular summer pruning

-- Modest site requirements, but open to wind; warm locations helpful against disease, infestation and senescence
+- Modest site requirements: open to wind; warm locations are helpful against disease, infestation and senescence

 Harvest and use of ‘Baldwin’ apples

 The apple variety ‘Baldwin’ is a winter storage apple.
 The fruits can be harvested for storage beginning in October.
 By the time December rolls around, they are ripe enough to be eaten directly from the tree.
 The apples can be stored in a cool, humid place and enjoyed until March.
-‘Baldwin’ apples can be used in many ways − they are particularly suitable for the production of juices or cider.
-They are also excellent in cakes or as traditional dessert apple.
+‘Baldwin’ apples can be used in many ways − they are particularly suitable for making juice or cider.
+They are also excellent in cakes or as traditional dessert apples.